linjj93/react-hello-world/README.md

 );
 ```

-## React components
+## React components and props

-Function components are regular functions that accepts props as a single argument and returns a React element.
+Function components are regular functions that accepts `props` as a single argument and returns a React element.

 ```js
 function Hello(props) {
   return <h1>Hello, {props.name}!</h1>
 }
 ```

+Note that function components must only have one argument.
+React will not treat functions with multiple arguments as a component.

+When we define JSX attributes they are passed in to the component as a single object called `props`, which is short for properties.

+So `<Article author="Bob" content="My first article" />` will be available in the component as `props.author` and `props.content`.

 This is how you would call a function component and render it to the DOM